BSBI/bsbi-app-framework/README.md

 # backyard-botany-app

-This repo implements the recording form used for the BSBI's Garden Wildflower Hunt recording form.
-See https://backyard.bsbi.org/app
+This repo implements the recording form used for the BSBI's recording apps

 *See also https://github.com/japonicus/backyard-botany-app*